daveseah/rb2019-tennis/README.md

 ## BP2019 Jupiter Hall Pong Exhibit

-This is a PONG game that can be controlled via the serial port connection by connected Arduinos.
+This is a PONG game that can be controlled via the serial port connected to two Arduino boards.
 The Pong game is written in Javascript, using a NodeJS server for serial communication to the Arduino.
 The NodeJS server provides a websocket connection for the client Pong game running in a web browser, and receives JSON controller data.

 Many game and display parameters can be set by modifying `constants.js`.